cambiotraining/hpc-intro-sanger/index.md

 ---
 pagetitle: "HPC Course"
+output:
+  html_document:
+    toc: false
 ---

-# Practical Introduction to High-Performance Computing
+# Introduction to High-Performance Computing (Sanger)

-**Authors & Contributors:** Hugo Tavares, Lajos Kalmar, Qi Wang
+**Authors:** Hugo Tavares, Chloe Pacyna, Lajos Kalmar

+# {.unlisted .unnumbered .tabset}

+## Overview

 :::highlight

-Knowing how to work on a **High Performance Computing (HPC)** system is an essential skill for applications such as bioinformatics, big-data analysis, image processing, machine learning, parallelising tasks, and other high-throughput applications.

-In this course we will cover the basics of High Performance Computing, what it is and how you can use it in practice.
+Knowing how to work on a High Performance Computing (HPC) system is an essential skill for applications such as bioinformatics, big-data analysis, image processing, machine learning, parallelising tasks, and other high-throughput applications.
+In this module we will cover the basics of High Performance Computing, what it is and how you can use it in practice.
 This is a hands-on workshop, which should be accessible to researchers from a range of backgrounds and offering several opportunities to practice the skills we learn along the way.

-> By the end of this course you will be able to independently work on a typical HPC server.

-We will cover:

-- What is a HPC and how does it differ from a regular computer?
-- What can a HPC be used for?
-- How do I access and work on a HPC?
-- How do I run jobs on a HPC?
-- How can I run many similar jobs in parallel?
-- How can I access, install and manage software on a HPC?
+The content is specifically tailored for the Sanger HPC server (aka the "FARM"), and by the end of the course you should be well equipped to start running your analysis on your local computing infrastructure.

 :::

-## Materials

-1. [Introduction to High Performance Computing](01-intro.html): what is a HPC cluster and how is it organised? ([slides](https://docs.google.com/presentation/d/1KmnSznETddQdRYa6UAXtT-eMOsW7tEwbsOh0fK62c84/edit?usp=sharing))
-1. [Working on a HPC Cluster](02-working_on_hpc.html): how do I access and work from a HPC?
-1. [Using the SLURM Job Scheduler](03-slurm.html): how do I use a job scheduler to run jobs on the HPC?
-1. [Managing Software](04-software.html): how do I access pre-installed software or install it myself?
-1. [Parallelising Jobs](05-job_arrays.html): how can I run many similar jobs in parallel?

-You can also <a href="https://drive.google.com/u/0/uc?id=14kmKqdvTxhAvwXD91yR_IzNv6Z0tY-Gh&export=download" target="_blank" rel="noopener noreferrer">download the data</a> for the workshop and save it on your desktop (**do not unzip the file**).

-## Target Audience
+### Target Audience

 This course is aimed at students and researchers of any background.
 We assume no prior knowledge of what a HPC is or how to use it.